rajeshwarrao055/OnePiece/src/main/java/com/personal/OnePiece/rxJava/README.md

 * Scalability : can efficiently use server resources and scale well to handle high loads
 * Responsiveness : since server is non bocking, can quickly respond to requests even during heavy traffic
 * Resource efficiency : use fewer threads

+### BackPressure
+By default, reactor applies an automatic backpressure strategy called bounded backpressure.
+When you subscribe to a flux, reactor automatically requests a limited number of data items from the producer.
+As subscriber consumes, it requests more items from the publisher, ensuring that the processing rate is balanced.

+If subscriber can't keep up with the rate of data emission, the backpressure mechanism will slow down the data producer to match subscriber's processing speed, avoiding any overload.